-Officers and Employees: Our officers are all employees of a wholly-owned subsidiary of UHS and although as of December 31, 2020 we had no salaried employees, our officers do typically receive annual stock-based compensation awards in the form of restricted stock or restricted stock units.
+Officers and Employees: Our officers are all employees of a wholly-owned subsidiary of UHS and although as of December 31, 2022, we had no salaried employees, our officers do typically receive annual stock-based compensation awards in the form of restricted stock or restricted stock units.
 In special circumstances, if warranted and deemed appropriate by the Compensation Committee of the Board of Trustees, our officers may also receive one-time compensation awards in the form of restricted stock and/or cash bonuses.

 Advisory Agreement: UHS of Delaware, Inc. (the "Advisor"), a wholly-owned subsidiary of UHS, serves as Advisor to us under an advisory agreement dated December 24, 1986, and as amended and restated as of January 1, 2019 (the "Advisory Agreement").
 Pursuant to the Advisory Agreement, the Advisor is obligated to present an investment program to us, to use its best efforts to obtain investments suitable for such program (although it is not obligated to present any particular investment opportunity to us), to provide administrative services to us and to conduct our day-to-day affairs.
-All transactions between us and UHS must be approved by the Trustees who are unaffiliated with UHS (the "Independent Trustees").
+All transactions between us and UHS must be approved by the Trustees who are not affiliated with UHS (the "Independent Trustees").
 In performing its services under the Advisory Agreement, the Advisor may utilize independent professional services, including accounting, legal, tax and other services, for which the Advisor is reimbursed directly by us.
 The Advisory Agreement may be terminated for any reason upon sixty days written notice by us or the Advisor.
 The Advisory Agreement expires on December 31 of each year; however, it is renewable by us, subject to a determination by the Independent Trustees, that the Advisor's performance has been satisfactory.
+The Advisory Agreement was renewed for 2023 with the same terms as the Advisory Agreement in place during 2022, 2021 and 2020.

-Our advisory fee for 2020, 2019 and 2018 was computed at 0.70% of our average invested real estate assets, as derived from our consolidated balance sheet.
-Based upon a review of our advisory fee and other general and administrative expenses, as compared to an industry peer group, the advisory fee computation remained unchanged for 2020, as compared to the last three years.
+Our advisory fee for 2022, 2021 and 2020 was computed at 0.70% of our average invested real estate assets, as derived from our consolidated balance sheet.
+Based upon a review of our advisory fee and other general and administrative expenses, as compared to an industry peer group, the advisory fee computation remained unchanged for 2022, as compared to 2021, 2020 and 2019.
 The average real estate assets for advisory fee calculation purposes exclude certain items from our consolidated balance sheet such as, among other things, accumulated depreciation, cash and cash equivalents, lease receivables, deferred charges and other assets.
 The advisory fee is payable quarterly, subject to adjustment at year-end based upon our audited financial statements.
-Advisory fees incurred and paid (or payable) to UHS amounted to \$4.1 million during 2020, \$4.0 million during 2019 and \$3.8 million during 2018 and were based upon average invested real estate assets of \$592 million, \$568 million and \$544 million during 2020, 2019 and 2018, respectively.
+Advisory fees incurred and paid (or payable) to UHS amounted to \$5.1 million during 2022, \$4.4 million during 2021 and \$4.1 million during 2020, and were based upon average invested real estate assets of \$728 million, \$629 million and \$592 million during 2022, 2021 and 2020, respectively.

-Share Ownership: As of December 31, 2020 and 2019, UHS owned 5.7% of our outstanding shares of beneficial interest.
+Share Ownership: As of December 31, 2022 and 2021, UHS owned 5.7% of our outstanding shares of beneficial interest.